 - Canadian Legal Information Institute (CanLII)

 This is a comprehensive web portal providing free online access to federal and provincial case law.
 Decisions of the Supreme Court of Canada, the Federal Court of Appeal and other courts are included.
-Check the site for individual court coverage.
+Dates of coverage vary by court.

 - Federal Court Decisions

 The lading page offers a basic search box for keyword searching.
 To search by date, by case name or by citation, use the links on the menu to the left.
 For optimal results, use Advanced Search template.
 Coverage from 1990-present.